exyrat/chromtrack/README.md

 # chrom-track

+*TODO:
+1. Add user input for: mpp, fps, track linking parameters, plot or not, fit with noise or not
+2. Implement loc. error calculation
+3. Add choice of passing multiple directories for different conditions (eg transcribing or not) *

 My code for chromatin tracking analyses.

 Download this folder or just the yml file and navigate in the conda terminal to the directory.
 Then run: